CMU-Perceptual-Computing-Lab/openpose_train/README.md

 Please cite these papers in your publications if it helps your research (the face keypoint detector was trained using the procedure described in [Simon et al. 2017] for hands):

     @inproceedings{hidalgo2019singlenetwork,
-      author = {Gines Hidalgo and Yaadhav Raaj and Haroon Idrees and Donglai Xiang and Hanbyul Joo and Tomas Simon and Yaser Sheikh
+      author = {Gines Hidalgo and Yaadhav Raaj and Haroon Idrees and Donglai Xiang and Hanbyul Joo and Tomas Simon and Yaser Sheikh}, booktitle = {ICCV},
-},
-      booktitle = {ICCV},
       title = {Single-Network Whole-Body Pose Estimation},
       year = {2019}